Last edited: Aug 12, 2020

 But, you must be sure it's not desperation pushing you to take that route.
 Pray about it and make sure God is not objecting to that move.

-I wouldn’t have recommended this path for a woman, but I know people I respect so much in whose relationship the women made the first move, being convinced that God was in it.
+I would never have recommended this path for a woman, but I know people I respect so much, people with truly enviable marriages, and it was the woman who made the first move after waiting long for the man to come along.

 It worked and they've been happily married for decades with a firm mentality of 'til death do us part'.